Aldamsito/RandomDarkSoulsMessages/README.md

 # RandomDarkSoulsMessages
-This is random messages generator using the message system' words and phrases from the first Dark Souls game.
+This is a random messages generator using the message system' words and phrases from the first Dark Souls game.

 It implements JQuery library to manipulate the html elements.